squid-cache/squid-cache.github.io/SquidFaq/InterceptionProxy.rst

 There are some good reasons why you may want to use this technique:

  * There is no client configuration required.
 This is the most popular reason for investigating this option.
- * You can implement better and more reliable strategies to maintain client access in case of your cache infrastructure going out of service.

 However there are also significant disadvantages for this strategy, as outlined by Mark Elsen:

  * Intercepting HTTP breaks TCP/IP standards because user agents think they are talking directly to the origin server.